steven-halla/casino_hell/README.md

 If player stamina is below 1: put them in doctors office, but charge 200 coins. if player stamina is below 10% perhaps have their HP Meter be red if player coins are below 10: Game over....

+if state.player.rabiesImmunity == True:
+then we need something for each NPC for a new state to handle new messages, maybe a new message box? not fully sure on how to handle it.

+inn keeper needs fixing with his Yes message

+lets put Janet in a new location if hero has rabies, and then move her back when player no longer has it